 Bitcoin is a digital asset.
 The ownership and operation of bitcoin is determined by participants in an online, peer-to-peer network sometimes referred to as the "Bitcoin Network".
 The Bitcoin Network connects computers that run publicly accessible, or "open source," software that follows the rules and procedures governing the Bitcoin Network.
 This is commonly referred to as the Bitcoin Protocol (and is described in more detail in the section entitled "The Bitcoin Protocol" in the Fund's Prospectus).
 Bitcoin may be used to pay for goods and services, stored for future use, or converted to a government-issued currency.
-As of the date of this Prospectus, the adoption of bitcoin for these purposes has been limited.
+As of the date of this Prospectus, the adoption of bitcoin for these purposes has been limited and bitcoin presently is not widely accepted as a means of payment.

 The value of bitcoin is not backed by any government, corporation, or other identified body.
 Instead, its value is determined in part by the supply and demand in markets created to facilitate trading of bitcoin.
 Ownership and transaction records for bitcoin are protected through public-key cryptography.
 The supply of bitcoin is determined by the Bitcoin Protocol.
 No single entity owns or operates the Bitcoin Network.
 The Bitcoin Network is collectively maintained by (1) a decentralized group of participants who run computer software that results in the recording and validation of transactions (commonly referred to as "miners"), (2) developers who propose improvements to the Bitcoin Protocol and the software that enforces the protocol and (3) users who choose which version of the bitcoin software to run.
 From time to time, the developers suggest changes to the bitcoin software.
 If a sufficient number of users and miners elect not to adopt the changes, a new digital asset, operating on the earlier version of the bitcoin software, may be created.
 This is often referred to as a "fork."
-The price of the bitcoin futures contracts in which the Fund invests may reflect the impact of these forks.
+The value of the Fund may reflect the impact of these forks.

 The Index is designed to measure the performance of a single bitcoin traded in USD and seeks to provide a proxy for the bitcoin market.
-The Index price is a composite of U.S. dollar-bitcoin trading activities reported by certain digital asset trading platforms that are evaluated based on a variety of different criteria, including the trading platforms' oversight and governance controls, liquidity, capital controls, data transparency and data integrity.
+The Index price is a composite of U.S. dollarbitcoin trading activities reported by certain digital asset trading platforms that are evaluated based on a variety of different criteria, including the trading platforms' oversight and governance controls, liquidity, capital controls, data transparency and data integrity.
 The digital asset trading platforms included in the Index are reevaluated quarterly.
-The Index is constructed and maintained by Bloomberg Index Services Limited and is co-branded with Galaxy Digital Capital Management LP.
-More information about the Index is published under the Bloomberg ticker symbol "BTC".
+The Index is constructed and maintained by Bloomberg Index Services Limited.
+More information about the Index is published under the Bloomberg ticker symbol "BITCOIN".